quivil/quivil/README.md

 ## ⧖ kins (but im not rly a serious kinny) ⧖

 greg heffley ✧ max baker ✧ sunset shimmer

+## ⧖ DNI list ⧖

+homophobes ✧ transphobes ✧ racists ✧ proshippers ✧ darkshippers ✧ maga ✧ transmeds ✧ biphobes

 <!--
 **quivil/quivil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.